DECEMBER 1942

 • Dec 7 .
 One year since Pearl Harbor.

 • Dec 8 .
-Allied invasion of north Burma called off for lack of supplies ; Brits and Chinese withdraw.
+Allied invasion of north Burma called off for lack of supplies ; British and Chinese withdraw.

 • Dec 13.
 Buna, New Guinea, falls to Americans.

 • Dec 14.
-Gona, New Guinea, falls to Australians.
 It takes another month to end resistance in Papua campaign and it is August 1944 before all of New Guinea is secured.

 • Dec 31.
 Japanese high command decides to withdraw from Guadalcanal.